NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

 # Scheme Tutorial
 ---

 We'll go through several examples using the Scheme interface that demonstrate the process of computing fields, transmittance/reflectance spectra, and resonant modes.
-The examples are 1d or 2d calculations, simply because they are quicker than 3d and they illustrate most of the essential features.
-For more advanced functionality involving 3d computations with a focus on technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects_scheme.html).
+The examples are mainly 1d or 2d simulations, simply because they are quicker than 3d and they illustrate most of the essential features.
+For more advanced functionality involving 3d simulations with a focus on technology applications, see the [Simpetus projects page](http://www.simpetus.com/projects_scheme.html).

 In order to convert the [HDF5](https://en.wikipedia.org/wiki/HDF5) output files of Meep into images of the fields, this tutorial uses the [h5utils](https://github.com/NanoComp/h5utils/blob/master/README.md) package.
 You could also use any other package (i.e., [Octave](https://www.gnu.org/software/octave/) or [Matlab](http://www.mathworks.com/access/helpdesk/help/techdoc/ref/hdf5read.html)) that supports reading HDF5 files.